 Physical Assets

-RioGen will be a combined cycle gas-fired electric generating plant.
+Riogen will be a combined cycle gas-fired electric generating plant.
 The main generating equipment will be two power blocks (Phase I and II), each consisting of two M501F Mistubishi Heavy Industries gas turbines and generators and one steam turbine and generator.
-This standard configuration is referred to as a “two-on-one” configuration.
-The gas turbines will burn natural gas and directly provide the energy to turn two associated electric generators.
+Like the Cuiabá Power Plant, Riogen will be in a standard “two-on-one” configuration.
 Enron has closed the purchase contract for the gas turbines and is currently bidding out the balance of plant equipment.
-As an emergency back-up, the plant will have the ability to burn diesel fuel in the case of interruptions in the supply of natural gas to the plant.
+[Confirm] As an emergency back-up, the plant will have the ability to burn diesel fuel in the case of interruptions in the supply of natural gas to the plant.

 Basic Technical Concept